 The Veteran's Outreach Center (VOC) is dedicated to advocating for U.S. Armed Forces Veterans and their families for a positive Western experience.
 The VOC is a source for campus life information and a networking haven for veterans and military supporters.
 The center also coordinates the annual Veterans Day Ceremony, plans socials, informational fairs and workshops, and invites military representatives to speak during campus events and provides transitional assistance for new student veterans.

-disAbility Resources for Students (DRS) provides prospective and admitted Western students with disAbilities an equal opportunity to access all aspects of University life through services and programs designed to foster intellectual, emotional, physical, and social development.
+The Disability Access Center (DAC) serves students who have a wide variety of disabilities.
+The DAC provides prospective and admitted Western students an equal opportunity to access all aspects of University life through services and programs designed to foster intellectual, emotional, physical, and social development.
+They partner with over 1,500 students a year.
+Students who intend to access services provided by the Disability Access Center must contact the office prior to enrollment to insure timely coordination of services.

 Student Employment Center